Nima-Mollaei/chess_structure/README.md

 ## 🎯 Overview

 This project is a full-featured chess engine and GUI built with **Python** and **Tkinter**.
 It is built entirely from scratch without external libraries for logic or rendering.
-It is ideal for learning GUI design, game logic, and chess rules implementation.
+It is ideal for learning GUI design, game logic, and chess rules implementation

 ---